 - A copy of your Notification of Personnel Action, Standard Form 50 (SF-50);

-- A copy of your latest performance appraisal;
+- A copy of your latest performance appraisal; and

 - Any additional justification documents described above.